PERLA02-rgb/data-analytics-portafolio/README.md

-# Data Analytics Portfolio – Lucy
+# Data Analytics Portfolio – Perla

 Hi!
-I’m Lucy, a Data Analytics enthusiast with strong skills in Excel and growing experience in SQL and Power BI.
+I’m Perla, a Data Analytics enthusiast with strong skills in Excel and growing experience in SQL and Power BI.

 ## 🔧 Tools & Skills
 - Excel / Google Sheets